RidgePole-G33K/WattToolkitLauncher/README.md

 # How to use
 1. Copy and overwrite "UISettings.json.save.bak" with the adjusted UI state "UISettings.json"

-Note: You may need to find the difference in position before and after the startup form, and manually save the form information after the deviation
+Note: You may need to find the difference in position before and after start, and manually save the form information after the deviation

 Example: When Resolution is 1920x1080 and DPI is 1.0x, the Bound of 60% Full-Screen is (377, 185 647x1150).